 Everyone has their own style bible, be it the Chicago Manual of Style or Strunk & Whites.
-You can chose to use the Oxford Comma or not, however if someone else used it and you’re updating a page, please leave it alone.
-Even if it kills you.
-Our Style Guide is not an attempt to force you to write a specific way (unless ‘good’ is considered that), but a series of guidelines to encourage consistency.
+You can choose to use the Oxford Comma or not, however, if someone else used it and you’re updating their page or post, please leave it alone.
+Our Style Guide is not an attempt to force you to write a specific way, but a series of guidelines to encourage consistency.

-Above all, be positive and uplift.
+Above all, be positive and supportive.
 Don’t bash or attack.
-We’re trying to help representation, and we can do that without being jerks.
+We’re trying to help representation, support queer content creators, and create a tone of positivity.

 Quality Content Matters